mljs/levenberg-marquardt/README.md

 ## [API Documentation](https://mljs.github.io/levenberg-marquardt/)

-This algorithm is based on the article [Transtrum, Mark K., Benjamin B. Machta, and James P. Sethna.
-"Geometry of nonlinear least squares with applications to sloppy models and optimization."
-Physical Review E 83.3 (2011): 036701.](https://doi.org/10.1103/PhysRevE.83.036701)
+This algorithm is based on the article [Brown, Kenneth M., and J. E. Dennis.
+"Derivative free analogues of the Levenberg-Marquardt and Gauss algorithms for nonlinear least squares approximation."
+Numerische Mathematik 18.4 (1971): 289-297.](https://doi.org/10.1007/BF01404679)

 In order to get a general idea of the problem you could also check the [Wikipedia article](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm).